coderkol95/mlflow-k8s-fargate/README.md

 Hyperparameter route:

-train.html & css.html -> app.py train() ->app.py run_experiment() -> MLProject train: -> src/train.py __main__
+train.html & css.html -> app.py train() ->app.py run_experiment() -> MLProject train: -> src/train.py __main__()

 ```

 # Getting started

-1. Clone the repo
+1. Clone the repo using `git clone https://github.com/coderkol95/mlflow-optuna-k8s.git`
-2. Create a S3 bucket mlops-optuna with two folders inside: data/ and output/.
+2. Create a S3 bucket mlops-optuna with two folders: data/ and output/.
 Add X.csv and y.csv files inside data/.
 You will find them in data/ in this repository.
+3. Create a private repository called mlops-webapp in ECR.
-3. Add a .env file with access key and security key for a AWS user.
+4. Add a .env file with access key and security key for a AWS user.
 Follow these steps:

  a.
 Go to your IAM in AWS and create a user with this policy:
 ```